bazel-contrib/SIG-rules-authors/go-tutorial.md

 }
 ```

-This will allow us to test that this func does not return a string that is empty.
+This will allow us to test that this func does not return an empty string.

 Now move the Println higher up in the stack so that the random word is still printed.
 Edit cmd/word.go file, and add a Println around the call to GenerateWord().